zxz054321/aurora/README.md

 ## Lightning (PHP Framework)

-Lightning is a high performance framework for web artisans (based on Phalcon)
+Lightning is a high performance framework that sits on top of Phalcon.
+It's for web artisans.

 > We believe development must be an enjoyable, creative experience to be
 > truly fulfilling.
 Laravel attempts to take the pain out of development